 About the NerDS Lab

-The Neural Data Science (NerDS) Lab develops data-centric machine learning methods to understand complex biological systems.
-Our interdisciplinary research integrates neuroscience, AI, and representation learning to decode neural computation, interpret behavior, and uncover general principles of biological intelligence.
+The Neural Data Science (NerDS) Lab develops foundation models and representation learning methods for neuroscience, behavior, and biological systems.
+Our research combines machine learning, neural data analysis, and AI for science to build scalable models that decode neural computation, learn transferable representations across animals and recording modalities, and uncover general principles of biological intelligence.

 ![]() |